BelindaWillis/COMP642_PYTHON_OOP/README.md

 Make the age a parameter and pass in the age - instead of hard coding the age into the code - makes the selection criteria more general
 Now we can count the number of old students - making it more general by passing anAge as a parameter; Added the SPeak method to the student class
+New py - Lincoln Pizza House - lots of classes and some orders